hanwei808/lobe-chat/README.md

 ### `9` [Support Local / Remote Database][docs-feat-database]

-LobeChat supports the use of both server-side and local databases.
+WodeChat supports the use of both server-side and local databases.
 Depending on your needs, you can choose the appropriate deployment solution:

 - **Local database**: suitable for users who want more control over their data and privacy protection.
-LobeChat uses CRDT (Conflict-Free Replicated Data Type) technology to achieve multi-device synchronization.
+WodeChat uses CRDT (Conflict-Free Replicated Data Type) technology to achieve multi-device synchronization.
 This is an experimental feature aimed at providing a seamless data synchronization experience.
 - **Server-side database**: suitable for users who want a more convenient user experience.
-LobeChat supports PostgreSQL as a server-side database.
+WodeChat supports PostgreSQL as a server-side database.
 For detailed documentation on how to configure the server-side database, please visit [Configure Server-side Database](https://lobehub.com/docs/self-hosting/advanced/server-database).

-Regardless of which database you choose, LobeChat can provide you with an excellent user experience.
+Regardless of which database you choose, WodeChat can provide you with an excellent user experience.

 <div align="right">